 Dr. Andrea Stazi – Assistant Professor of Comparative Law

-Dr. Giovanni Intrasidola – Responsible for the Departmental Center for Research and Quality Presidium
+Dr. Giovanni Intrasidola – Responsible for the Departmental Centre for Research and Quality Presidium

-The national system of assessment, quality assurance and accreditation of the university is in line with the standards and guidelines for quality assurance in the European higher education and is divided into:
+The national system of assessment, quality assurance and accreditation of the university are in line with the standards and guidelines for quality assurance in the European higher education and is divided into:

 an internal evaluation system activated in each university;